mathjax/MathJax-docs/misc/faq.rst

    of your problem.
 -  If possible, check whether the problem has been solved in the latest MathJax release.
-The preferred way to do this is to invoke the most recent version of MathJax on the CDN by pointing to http://cdn.mathjax.org/mathjax/latest/MathJax.js.
+The preferred way to do this is to invoke the most recent version of MathJax on a cdn by pointing to https://example.com/MathJax.js.
 If you need to work locally, try a fresh install of the `latest release <http://www.mathjax.org/download/>`__.
 -  Search through the `MathJax User